 Here’s the thing: my street is only one block long.
 It’s quite narrow, too, allowing only one car to get through at a time.
 It looks quiet, charming.
 Bucolic, even.
 And the first night I slept in the apartment, it was quiet—so quiet I almost couldn’t fall asleep, as I’m accustomed to the hum of 7th Avenue traffic.
 The next day when I awoke, it was to the sweet music of chirping birds.
 How lucky I was, I thought, to find such an oasis in the city.

-It didn’t occur to me it was August, and Paris was out of town.
+It didn’t occur to me it was August, and Paris was out of town for the annual vacation.

 I would discover just how lively things would get.
 One morning the booming voices of teenagers jarred me awake, their antics amplified by the buildings lining the narrow street.
 Why were there hoards of teenagers on my little lane, you may ask?
 Well, lucky me, turns out there’s a performing arts school across from my place—and best of all, it’s open six days a week.
 Six whole days!
 Ironic, since proximity to a school was the reason I rejected two other apartments, nicer apartments.
 Foiled by a school that, like a speakeasy, boasted no signage on its nondescript facade, as if conspiring to trick me into believing I was buying an apartment on a tranquil street.
 Instead, three times a day—six days a week—those doors swing open cueing the swarm of kids, their chatter and shenanigans shattering that tranquility.
 I should have known it wasn’t a fluke there were two musical instrument stores on my street.